-Kang, O., & Wang, L. (forthcoming, August, 2014).
+Kang, O., & Wang, L. (in press, 2014).
 Impact of different task types on candidates' speaking performances.

 Research Notes, 55

-Kang, O. (in press).
+Kang, O. (2014).
 Students' perceptions of pronunciation instruction in the three circles of World Englishes.

 Staples, S., Kang, O., & Wittner, E. (2014).
 Impacting undergraduates' perceptions of ITSs through institutionally supported contact.